Multi-Depth Concept Extraction for Post-Hoc Vision Encoder Explanation: Evaluations

 \subsubsection{Architecture}

-Now, we focus on the influence of architecture on NAVE's explanations and compare a ViTS, ViTB, and a ResNet50 trained on ImageNet1K.
-Localization scores are reported in Table~\ref{tab:ablation}.c.
-Surprisingly, ViTB performs poorly despite being the largest model.
-Our hypothesis is that the ViTB model is too large for the task, allowing it to either learn spurious concepts or subdivide the objects into smaller concepts, the hierarchy of which NAVE failed to extract. and make the relevant information challenging to extract for NAVE.
-On the other hand, the ViTS significantly outperforms a ResNet50, despite both being similar in parameter budget.
-The better inductive biases afforded by the architectural choices of ViTS allow it to learn more generalizable concepts, which translates into better scores in our evaluation. \looseness=-1
+The influence of architecture on NAVE is assessed by comparing ViT-S, ViT-B, and ResNet50 models trained on ImageNet1K, with localization scores presented in Table~\ref{tab:training}.c.
+ViT-B demonstrates unexpectedly poor performance despite its larger size.
+It is hypothesized that ViT-B's overparametrization leads to spurious concepts or subdivides objects into smaller, less meaningful components, which NAVE is unable to extract effectively.
+In contrast, ViT-S outperforms ResNet50 despite having a similar parameter budget.
+The architectural design of ViT-S provides better inductive biases, enabling the model to learn more generalizable concepts and achieve higher evaluation scores.